-Regional Measure 2 Special Revenue Fund
+Regional Measure 2 State and Local Special Revenue Fund

-This Fund is primarily funded by a voter-approved increase in the tolls charged on the regionals seven state-owned toll bridges by \$1.
+This fund is primarily funded by a voter-approved increase in the tolls charged on the regional seven state-owned toll bridges by \$1.
 The tolls charged are collected by the Metropolitan Transportation Commission and allocated to the Authority based on projects undertaken.
-The funds are used by the Authority to advance the implementation of the I-80/I-680/SR 12 Interchange Project for preliminary engineering and construction.
-This Fund is also used to advance the implementation of the I-80 Managed Lanes Projects for the preparation of the environmental document, preliminary engineering, design phase, and construction of these projects.
-Additionally, this fund is supporting the implementation of mitigation sites required by this project.
+The funds are used by the Authority for the implementation of the I-80/I-680/SR12 Interchange Project engineering and construction, the I-80 Managed Lanes Projects design and construction, and the I-80 West Bound Truck Scales Project right of way activities and construction phase.